Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US

-\sspace As the second robustness check, models (1)-(4) were estimated using the dataset in which it was prohibited to count more than one uncivil tweet by the same user per day.
-In other words, even if a given user sent more than one uncivil tweet to the governor in a day, the number of uncivil tweets by that user in the day was counted as one.
-A user might have sent a large number of uncivil tweets; this could lead to the tendencies of a few such non-general people being overly reflected in the estimations; in this case, counting uncivil posts in this modified way might appropriately address such bias.
+As a robustness check, the way of counting uncivil posts was modified.
+More specifically, if a given user sent more than one uncivil post to the governor in a day, the number of uncivil posts by that user on that day was counted as one.
+A user might have sent a large number of uncivil posts; this could lead to the tendencies of a few such non-general people being overly reflected in the estimations; in this case, counting uncivil posts in this modified way might appropriately address such bias.
 Using the new dataset, Models 1-4 were again estimated.

-Table \ref{Robustness2} presents the results.
-Consistent with the hypothesis, the number of state-level COVID-19 cases significantly increases the number of uncivil tweets directed at governors.
-The coefficients for the independent variable were similar to the main result.
-The result of model (1) shows that a 1\% increase in the number of COVID-19 cases leads to a 0.13\% increase in the number of uncivil tweets, which is statistically significant (\textit{t} = 3.66, \textit{p} = .001).